Quantizr/quantizr.github.io/content/posts/is-it-bannable/index.md

  - Based on the general interpretation of Hypixel's rules, the Dungeon Rooms Mod's Secret Waypoints are **not** bannable
  - This mod does not modify packets in any way, so it is not detectable other than sending the mod ID to the server at login (all Forge mods do this)
  - As with all mods on the Hypixel network, this mod is still use at your own risk
- - There are some people who interpret the rules differently, and believe this mod should be disallowed
+ - There are some who interpret the rules differently and believe that waypoints are an unfair advantage.

  _Note to admins: If there are any Hypixel admins reading this who disagree with my interpretation, please message my Discord \_risk#2091, or my forums account, so we can discuss._